AchMinn/RaspStage/README.md

 ### History

-Tracks changes made to devices and measurements.
+Tracks changes in your smarthome web app.

 - `table_name`: Name of the table where the change occurred.
 - `record_id`: ID of the changed record.